VetusChronos/aperosengine/README.md

 AperosVoxel is a free open-source voxel game engine with easy modding and game creation.

-AperosVoxel is based on [AperosEngine Engine](https://aperosengine.net):
+AperosVoxel is based on [Minetest](https://minetest.net):

 > Copyright (C) 2010-2024 Perttu Ahola <celeron55@gmail.com>
-and contributors of the AperosEngine (see source file comments).
+and contributors of the Minetest (see source file comments).
 Thanks you all!

 Locales